sthagen/eclipse-mosquitto/www/pages/documentation/haproxy.md

 to reduce load on the broker.
 It does have one disadvantage which is that only the proxy IP address is found in the broker logs - the client IP addresses are not seen.
-Since Mosquitto 2.1, this can be fixed using the PROXY protocol v2 support, which can be enabled using the `enable_proxy_protocol_v2` option.
+Since Mosquitto 2.1, this can be fixed using the PROXY protocol v2 support, which can be enabled using the `enable_proxy_protocol 2` option.
 This is the recommended mode when using HAProxy.
+The PROXY protocol v1 is also supported with `enable_proxy_protocol 1`.
+This version of the protocol has a reduced feature set, particularly around sending on TLS related information, however it is more widely supported than v2.

 This document describes some different ways you can combine Mosquitto and HAProxy.
 It is not a complete guide to HAProxy.